pktgen/Pktgen-DPDK/README.md

 *** Note: Tested with Ubuntu 13.10 and up to 14.04 kernel version
     Linux 3.5.0-25-generic #39-Ubuntu SMP Mon Feb 25 18:26:58 UTC 2013 x86_64

-I am using Ubuntu 13.10 x86_64 (64 bit support) for running pktgen/DPDK on a Westmere Dual socket board running at 2.4GHz with 12GB of ram 6GB per socket.
+I am using Ubuntu 13.10 x86_64 (64 bit support) for running Pktgen-DPDK on a Crownpass Dual socket board running at 2.4GHz with 32GB of ram 16GB per socket.
 The current kernel version is 3.5.0-25 (as of 2013-03-18) support, but should work on just about any new Linux kernel version.

+Currently using as of 2016-02-10 Ubuntu 15.10 Kernel 4.2.0-27-generic system.

 To get hugeTLB page support your Linux kernel must be at least 2.6.33 and in the DPDK documents it talks about how you can upgrade your Linux kernel.